Asadullah

-Asadullāh (أَسَدُ ٱلله), also written Asadollah, Assadullah or Asad Ullah, is a male Muslim given name meaning Lion of Allah.
+Asadullāh, Asadollah, Assadullah, or Asad Ullah, is a masculine given name of Arabic origin meaning Lion of God.
 The name was initially used to refer to the Islamic Prophet Muhammad's closest kinsmen, Hamza ibn Abd al-Muttalib and Ali ibn Abi Talib.
 Initially, the title was first given to Hamza ibn Abd al-Muttalib, Muhammad's uncle.
 After the Battle of the Trench, when Ali defeated Amr ibn Abd al-Wud, Muhammad reportedly gave Ali the name Asadullah (Lion of God) and praised him, saying 'Ali's strike on Amr ibn Abd al-Wud is greater than the worship of both mankind and jinn until the Day of Judgement.'

-The name may additionally refer to:
+Notable people with the name include: